 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Repairing: Repairing machines or systems using the needed tools.

 - Electromechanical Assembler

 - Certified Control Systems Technician

-In the United States, there were 13,800 jobs for Electro-Mechanical Technician in 2016.
+In 2016, there was an estimated number of 13,800 jobs in the United States for Electro-Mechanical Technician.
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Electro-Mechanical Technician by 2026.
-The BLS estimates 1,200 yearly job openings in this field.
+There will be an estimated 1,200 positions for Electro-Mechanical Technician per year.